labscript-suite/PrawnBlaster/readme.md

 ```

 Note the baudrate of `152000` and the requirement that commands be terminated with `\r\n` (CRLF).

-**Communication during buffered execution should be fine (pending the results of testing detailed in [issue #7](https://github.com/labscript-suite/PrawnBlaster/issues/7)) as serial communication is handled by a separate core.**
+Communication during buffered execution is allowed (it is handled by a separate core and will not interfere with the DMA transfer of instruction data to the Pico's PIO cores).

 ## Supported serial commands.
 Note: the commands are only read if terminated with `\r\n`.